-In the event of the criteria being oversubscribed, applications will be ranked in accordance with proximity of the child's permanent residence to the school with the closest being given higher priority.
-Distance will be measured using Ordnance Survey address point data as supplied by the LA.
+In the event of the criteria being oversubscribed, applications will be ranked in accordance with the proximity of the child's permanent residence to Rusthall St Paul's with the closest being given higher priority.
+Distance will be measured using National Land and Property Gazetteer (NLPG) address point data as supplied by the LA.
 In the event of any of the above criteria being oversubscribed, priority will be given based on distance as described above with those closest being given higher priority.
-In the unlikely event that two or more children in all other ways have equal eligibility for the last available place at the school, the names will be issued a number and drawn randomly to decide which child should be given the place, (this process will be independently verified).
+In the unlikely event that two or more children in all other ways have equal eligibility for the last available place at Rusthall St Paul's, the names will be issued a number and drawn randomly to decide which child should be given the place, (this process will be independently verified).